osohq/oso/new-docs/content/any/getting-started/quickstart/index.md

 your own rules!

-For example, if you have `Expense` and `User` classes defined in your application, you could write a policy rule in oso that says a `User` may `"approve"` an `Expense` if they manage the `User` who submitted the expense and the expense’s amount is less than $100.00:
+For example, if you have `Expense` and `User` classes defined in your application, you could write a policy rule in Oso that says a `User` may `"approve"` an `Expense` if they manage the `User` who submitted the expense and the expense’s amount is less than $100.00: